Iroiso/Postify/Readme.md

 This will install and run postify ( Note: you can type each command line switch to the same effect ) to remove type ( make sure that postify is not running ):

-$ Postify -u or Postify --uninstall
+$ Postify -c or Postify --clean

 ## Settings
 Postify uses the .ini file format.
 Look in the settings.ini file to see